Constraints of dynamical dark energy models from different observational datasets: Results

+Among all DDE parameterizations discussed in this work, JBP shows the largest deviation of $w_0$ and $w_a$ from their standard values ($w_0 = -1$, $w_a = 0$).
+Taking the constraints from CMB+BAO+Union3 as an example, we obtain $w_0 = -0.542_{-0.129}^{+0.115}$ and $w_a = -2.421_{-0.613}^{+0.685}$ at 68\% C.L..
+Both parameters can deviate from their respective standard values at 3$\sigma$ level. \cite{Chaudhary:2025vzy} also exhibits constraints of the DE EOS parameters when combined with Planck 2018+DESI DR2+Union3.
+Specifically, their ${w}_{0}$ = $-0.621_{-0.093}^{+0.130}$ differs from ours by 0.43$\sigma$, and their ${w}_{a}$ = $-1.860_{-0.730}^{+0.490}$ is 0.56$\sigma$ higher than our result.
+The CMB data that we used are different, which may lead to this discrepancy.
+Compared to the $\Lambda$CDM model, the JBP model yields lower ${H}_{0}$ values when constrained by all datasets, which undoubtedly exacerbates ${H}_{0}$ tension.

-Our results, based on the latest DESI DR2 and CMB PR4, provide tighter ${\sigma }_{8}$ constraints and alleviated ${\sigma }_{8}$ tension.
-Specifically, we obtain ${\sigma }_{8}$ = $0.7938_{-0.0076}^{+0.0078}$ in CMB+BAO+DES-Y5.
-Our result is 1.49$\sigma$ lower than ${\sigma }_{8}$ = $0.819\pm0.015$ \cite{ACT:2023kun}, which is provided by the combination of ACT DR6 lensing and BAO.
-Compared with ${\sigma }_{8}$ = $0.8111\pm0.0060$ from Planck PR3 TTTEEE+lowE+lensing \cite{Planck:2018vyg}, the difference is 1.76$\sigma$.
-As for DES-Y3, the value of ${\sigma }_{8}$ is $0.783_{-0.092}^{+0.073}$ \cite{DES:2021bvc, DES:2021vln} and the difference is 0.15$\sigma$.
-In \cite{Giare:2024gpk}, the CMB uses Planck 2018 PR3 TTTEEE ($l>30$), Planck Commander likelihood TT ($2\le l\le 30$), Planck SimAll likelihood EE ($2\le l\le 30$) and a lensing likelihood combination of Planck PR4 and ACT-DR6.
-They also add DESI DR1 and DES-Y5.
-The result is ${\sigma }_{8}$ = $0.8083\pm0.0086$.
-In comparison, our result is 1.25$\sigma$ lower, effectively reducing the ${\sigma }_{8}$ tension and lowering the error bar by 10\%.
-In general, the two sets of constraints maintain good consistency.
+Our results, based on DESI DR2 and CMB PR4, provide relatively tighter ${\sigma }_{8}$ constraints and slightly alleviate ${\sigma }_{8}$ tension.
+Specifically, we obtain ${\sigma }_{8}$ = $0.7977_{-0.0089}^{+0.0083}$ at 68\% C.L. in CMB+BAO+DES-Y5.
+Our result is 1.24$\sigma$ lower than ${\sigma }_{8}$ = $0.819\pm0.015$ \cite{ACT:2023kun}, which is provided by the combination of ACT DR6 lensing and BAO.
+Compared with ${\sigma }_{8}$ = $0.8111\pm0.0060$ from Planck PR3 TTTEEE+lowE+lensing \cite{Planck:2018vyg}, the difference is 1.31$\sigma$.
+As for DES-Y3, the value of ${\sigma }_{8}$ is $0.783_{-0.092}^{+0.073}$ \cite{DES:2021bvc, DES:2021vln} and the difference is 0.20$\sigma$.
+Although the difference is small, the main reason is still the relatively broad error bar.
+In \cite{Giare:2024gpk}, the result given is ${\sigma }_{8}$ = $0.8083\pm0.0086$ under Planck 2018+DESI DR1+DES-Y5.
+In comparison, our result is 0.89$\sigma$ lower when the error bar is similar, slightly reducing the ${\sigma }_{8}$ tension.

+JBP adopts this point of view: if dark energy is not a key dynamical factor at $z\gtrsim1$, we should focus on $z\lesssim1$.
+Compared to CPL, JBP behaves differently at low redshifts.
+This is because its form combines linear and quadratic terms of the scale factor.
+At present, the quadratic term $-{w}_{a}\cdotp a^2$ becomes comparable to the linear term ${w}_{a}\cdotp a$.
+Similarly, this parameterization also diverges in the future as $z$ approaches -1, like CPL.